zitongwu/AVSimulation-BoatAttack/README.md

 **_Note:This repository uses GitLFS, to use this repo you need to pull via Git and make sure GitLFS is installed locally_**

+# Credit
-** This is a marine autonomous vehicle simulator built on top of a fork of Unity Technologies' BoatAttack Project https://github.com/Unity-Technologies/BoatAttack
+This is a marine autonomous vehicle simulator built on top of a fork of Unity Technologies' BoatAttack Project https://github.com/Unity-Technologies/BoatAttack

 # Features